opencv/opencv-python/README.md

 If you need contrib modules or headless version, just change the package name (step 4 in the previous section is not needed).
 However, any additional CMake flags can be provided via environment variables as described in step 3 of the manual build section.
 If none are provided, OpenCV's CMake scripts will attempt to find and enable any suitable dependencies.
 Headless distributions have hard coded CMake flags which disable all possible GUI dependencies.

-Please note that build tools and ``numpy`` are required for the build to succeed.
 On slow systems such as Raspberry Pi the full build may take several hours.
 On a 8-core Ryzen 7 3700X the build takes about 6 minutes.

 ### Licensing